danitrave/SCALT/docs/source/index.rst

-Welcome to SCALT's documentation!
+Welcome to SCARLET's documentation!
 =================================

-**SCALT** (Single Cell Annotation Likelihood Tool) is an innovative tool which classifies cells from single cell RNA seq experiments at single cell resolution level combining a likelihood-based approach and a collection of pre-compiled cell type specific lists of genes constructed through an extensive re-analysis of comprehensive and expert curated catalogues.
+**SCARLET** (Single Cell Annotation Likelihood Tool) is an innovative tool which classifies cells from single cell RNA seq experiments at single cell resolution level combining a likelihood-based approach and a collection of pre-compiled cell type specific lists of genes constructed through an extensive re-analysis of comprehensive and expert curated catalogues.

 The tool does not require any **clustering**, **dimensionality reduction** or **manual annotation** and cells are annotated at single cell level.

-Beyond clasification, SCALT arranges additional utilities for eventually handling problems related to the analysis of single cell RNA sequencing data found on a daily basis:
+Beyond clasification, SCARLET arranges additional utilities for eventually handling problems related to the analysis of single cell RNA sequencing data found on a daily basis:

 1. build estensive cell type specific **lists of genes** in a **deterministic** fashion starting from a **counts matrix** and the correspoding **annotation** for each cell;
 2. ascertain the **similarity** and **reliability** of the classification of the cell types used to generate the lists and eventually suggesting an **operative definition** in case of highly similar annotations.